 The easiest thing is probably to close all joint accounts and divide up any money in them.
 If you decide it would be easier for one of you to keep an account, make sure you let your bank know the situation, and change the account into one name only.
 If you don't, your ex could empty the account or run up a huge overdraft that you will both be legally responsible for.
 If you tell the bank your relationship has broken down you may find that they temporarily freeze the account, until you work out your situation.
-Take care to ensure that you have enough cash to tide you over if this happens.
+Take care to ensure that you have enough cash to tide you over if this happens, or access to another account in just your name.